ivan-radic/udl-documentation/docs/introduction.md

 ![]({{ site.baseurl}}/images/introduction_01.png)

-In this picture you can see a set of three keywords.
+In this picture you can see a set of three keywords.<br>
-How did UDL 1.0 recognized each one?
+How did UDL 1.0 recognized each one?<br>
 The simplest explanation would be something like this:

 1. identification starts in position 0, so first "search start point" is set to 0